searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - CraftingStation =
   - Set the required crafting station.
 Vanilla crafting station IDs are: piece_workbench | forge | piece_stonecutter | blackforge.
 Leaving it empty means that it can be built and deconstructed without a crafting station.
 - Requirements =
-  - The requirements to build the prefab.
-By default, no requirements needed (like creative mod).
-Each requirement is separated by a semicolon (;).
-Each requirement contain the itemID and the quantity separated by a comma (,).
+  - The resources required to build the prefab.
+Currently only some prefabs have default resource requirements while the rest require no resources.
+When entering requirements the format is item_id,amount;item_id,amount.
+Each requirement contain the item_id and the quantity separated by a comma (,).
+Each requirement is then separated by a semicolon (;).rated by semicolons.
 You can find itemID on Valheim Wiki or on this link : https://valheim-modding.github.io/Jotunn/data/objects/item-list.html.
-Example : requirements = Wood,5;Stone,2, in this case you need 5 woods and 2 stones to build the prefab
+For example: requirements = Wood,5;Stone,2 would mean the prefab requires 5 wood and 2 stone to build.
+Finally, you can technically add an arbitrary number of requirements but the vanilla UI does not show more than 4 of them (at least in the crafting menu).

 ### Default Prefab Configuration
 The mod comes with a default configuration that sets the crafting requirements for many of the prefab pieces when generating the configuration file.
-The defaults also enable a number of preconfigured piecces for building.
-These configurations are based on my preferences and intended to ensure that someone playing with the mod will only unlock various build piecces after encountering them in the world.
+The defaults also enable a number of pre-configured pieces for building.
+These configurations are based on my preferences and intended to ensure that someone playing with the mod will only unlock various build pieces after encountering them in the world.
 The default configuration also means that the mod can simply be installed and used immediately to get a sense of how it works.
 You are of course able to change these default configurations however you please.

 ### Default Enabled Pieces
 <details>